vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/usage.rst

       - Description
     * - ``time_column_name``
       - ``String``
-      - The name of the column that contains the event times
+      - The name of the column that contains the event times.
+This column should contain numerical data.
     * - ``censor_column_name``
       - ``String``
-      - The name of the column that contains the censoring information
+      - The name of the column that contains the censoring information.
+This column should contain binary data, where 1 indicates an event and 0 indicates censoring.
     * - ``organizations_to_include``
       - ``List`` of ``Int``
       - The organizations that should be included in the computation